International Fund for Saving the Aral Sea: Structure

 The Council of Heads of State of the International Fund for Saving the Aral Sea is the highest governing body of IFAS.

-This Council formulates and recommends policies to align the region's productive capacities with its natural resource potential.
-It also endorses intergovernmental legal and regulatory acts, establishes common principles for the management, use, and protection of water resources across the region, and regulates intergovernmental relations related to water management and environmental protection activities.
+This Council formulates and recommends policies to align the region's economies with its natural resource potential.
+It endorses intergovernmental legal and regulatory acts, establishes common principles for the management, use, and protection of water resources across the region.
+It also regulates intergovernmental relations related to water management and environmental protection activities.

-Meetings of the Council of Heads of State (IFAS Summits) are held during the chairmanship of each founding state of the Fund, where key decisions are made on vital regional issues concerning water resources, environmental protection, and the socio-economic situation in the Aral Sea basin.
+Meetings of the Council of Heads of State, IFAS Summits, are held during the chairmanship of each founding state of the Fund, where key decisions are made on vital regional issues concerning water resources, environmental protection, and the socio-economic situation in the Aral Sea basin.

-The founding member states of the Fund are the Republic of Kazakhstan, the Kyrgyz Republic, the Republic of Tajikistan, Turkmenistan, and the Republic of Uzbekistan.
 The leadership of IFAS is rotated every three years among the Presidents of the Central Asian states.